-Toronto may not be the first choice in Canada for travelers.
-I suppose that the foodies goes to Montréal, the adventurers to Banff and the hipsters all the way west to Vancouver.
+Anthony Bourdain once described Toronto as “Soviet chic”, and while standing in the midtown madness of anonymous buildings, it certainly feels that way.
+Toronto may not be the first choice in Canada for travelers as I suppose the foodies goes to Montréal, the adventurers to Banff and the hipsters all the way west to Vancouver.

 But do not despair, there are lots of things to discover around the corner.

-If you’re feeling artsy or having a bit of rain, check out the Art Gallery of Ontario (317 Dundas St W) where sculptures by Rodin and paintings by Van Gogh are housed inside a building with interesting architecture.
+If you’re feeling artsy or having a bit of rain, check out the Art Gallery of Ontario where sculptures by Rodin and paintings by Van Gogh are housed inside a building with interesting architecture.
+I also recommend Royal Ontario Museum, which has a nice collection of gems along with dinosaur skeletons.

-Have a quick peek inside the RioCan Hall at John St (easily found by the Rubik’s Cube on the facade), you will find models of Enterprise and Bird of Prey hanging from the ceiling.
+Have a quick peek inside the RioCan Hall at John St (easily found by the Rubik’s Cube on the facade), where you will find models of Enterprise and Bird of Prey hanging from the ceiling.

 Stroll down the once-alternative Queen St and grab a bite at Queen Mothers cafe (208 Queen St W).
 They have a nice garden patio on the backside.